top of page

 ancestor trees

-UK based photographer and clinical psychologist Andy Wiener has, over a 35 year career explored the links between identity and memory, especially in the realm of family heritage.
+UK-based photographer and consultant psychiatrist Andy Wiener has, over a 35-year career, explored the links between identity and memory, especially in the realm of family heritage.
 In his early career he used photographic masks to explore how the past shapes one’s identity, through a fusion of past and present.

 ANDY WIENER was born and raised in Edinburgh, Scotland, and now lives and works in the London area.
 He studied photography at the Royal College of Art between 1984 and 1986.
 His work is held in the collections of the Victoria and Albert Museum, the Scottish National Portrait Gallery and the Scottish Arts Council.
 The work was purchased by National Museum collections, as well as being in solo and group shows that toured the UK and abroad.The investigation of the self, and the investigation of the unconscious, is a common thread that runs through his photographic work.
 His work has resonances with the art movements of surrealism and symbolism.
 WEBSITE